pytennessee/pytn-2019/_posts/2019-01-17-things-to-do-in-nashville.md

 * High Garden: Rated one of the best tea houses in the country
 * The Cupcake Collection: A Germantown instution for almost homemade, classic Southern cupcakes
 * Dozen Bakery: A small bakeshop in the Wedgewood Houston area of town with French classic pastries

+Have more Nashville greats we need to add to our list?
+Did you visit one of our suggestions and want to tell us about it?
+Tweet us @PyTennessee!